fayeeh/gosify/README.md

 Gosify is a Redis-like(?) database.

 Key and value are strings.
-(It was easy for me)

 Basic usage:
 ```